Goodrich, Wisconsin

 Goodrich is a town in Taylor County, Wisconsin, United States.
-The population was 510 at the 2010 census.
+The population was 460 at the 2020 census.

 Geography

-According to the United States Census Bureau, the town has a total area of 36.3 square miles (94. km^{2}), all of it land.
-The Big Rib River crosses the northeast corner of the town.
+According to the United States Census Bureau, the town has a total area of 36.3 square miles (94. km^{2}), all land.
+The Big Rib River crosses the northeastern corner of the town.

 Other than streambanks, most of the surface of the town is fairly level, laid down by some unknown glacier and eroded long before the last glacier which bulldozed the sharp Perkinstown terminal moraine to the north.
 The soil of most of Goodrich is called Merrill till, except for meltwater stream sediment along the Big Rib River.